RealTreasury/personal-inventory-tracker/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage personal inventory with OCR-powered receipt scanning and CSV import/export.
+Manage personal inventory with OCR-powered receipt scanning.

 == Description ==
 Personal Inventory Tracker helps households keep track of items using a custom post type and REST API endpoints.
 The plugin bundles Tesseract.js for client-side OCR so receipts can be scanned in the browser and item lines suggested automatically.